TheStaticTurtle/website_blog/content/posts/20250319_UltranetAdventuresPart1/index.md

 #### Electrical signals

-AES3 can be transmitted over two main kinds of connections:
+AES3 can be transmitted over three main kinds of connections:
 - **IEC60958 Type I**: This defines a balanced, three-conductor, 110-ohm twisted pair cable with XLR connectors.
 Type I connections are most often used in professional installations and are considered the standard connector for AES3
 - **IEC60958 Type II**: It defines an unbalanced electrical or optical interface for consumer electronics applications.
 This implementation is the one used by S/PDIF.
 S/PDIF and AES3 are interchangeable at the protocol level, but differ at the physical level (voltage / impedances).
 - **BNC connectors**: AES/EBU signals can also be run using an unbalanced 75-ohm coaxial cable.
 The unbalanced version has a very long transmission distance, instead of the 150 meters maximum for the balanced version.
 The AES-3id standard defines a 75-ohm BNC electrical variant of AES3.